oracle-livelabs/database-maa/zdm-physical-offline/zdm-host-provision/zdm-host-provision.md

 4. Enter Name for Compute

-   Enter zdm-host as Name for Compute and select appropriate compartment if it is not already done.
+   Enter "zdm-host" as name for compute and select appropriate compartment if it is not already done.

    ![Image showing the name to be entered for compute](./images/compute_name.png)